cendyne/media-server/README.md

 * Use transaction around inserts with last insert id (Soundness)

 ### Object enhancements
-* Allow for overwriting file (Soundness)
 * Insert / Update custom headers (No Goal Alignment)
-* Adjust diesel Object to use json map for headers
+* Adjust diesel Object to use json map for headers (No Goal Alignment)

 ### Content Response
 * Actually use accept-encoding header